 Figure 7 summarizes the initial set of locations that have been identified in the above sections for further review for potential treatments in the next phase of this project.
-These have been identified based on a field visit, initial feedback from the TAC and CAC, and the project team's analysis.
-This inventory of areas to address in the next phase of the project will be updated based on feedback from the TAC and CAC and from the general public via a virtual open house and online commenting map.
+Attachment B contains tables referencing the project identification numbers shown in Figure 7.
+These have been identified based on a field visit, feedback from the TAC and CAC, feedback from the general public, and the project team's analysis, described previously.